nicoder/blog/2013/09/02/ctrl_n.md

 A form of autocompletion I rarely use but find pretty cool anyway is line autocompletion.
-Start typing a few characters on a line and `Ctrl-X Ctrl-L` will fill the line to match another line starting with the same characters See `:help i_CTRL-X_CTRL-L`.
+Start typing a few characters on a line and `Ctrl-X Ctrl-L` will fill the line to match another line starting with the same characters.
+See `:help i_CTRL-X_CTRL-L`.

 Say I already have a line of javascript somewhere in my opened buffers that